 The Sheriff’s Office Administration has several components, including the offices of the Sheriff and the Undersheriff.
 It also includes the Sheriff's Confidential Secretary/Civil Supervisor - (585) 590-4137.

-The business office consists of a Civil Clerk (1), Clerical & Main Desk Receptionist (1), Fiscal Management, and Incident & Criminal/Arrest Records Maintenance.
-Also under the umbrella of Administration is Personnel & Payroll Records, Sex Offender Management, Evidence & Property Control, Alternatives to Incarceration Program, Animal Control & the County Animal Shelter, and County Court/Grand Jury Attendants.
+The business office consists of a Senior Civil Clerk (1), Civil Clerk Clerical & Receptionist (1), and Civil Clerk Clerical (1).
+In addition to Civil Process (see below), the office staff is responsible for Fiscal Management, Incident & Criminal/Arrest Records Maintenance, Personnel & Payroll Records, Alternatives to Incarceration Program and Community Service.
+Also under the umbrella of Administration is Sex Offender Management, Evidence & Property Control, County Court/Grand Jury Attendants, and Animal Control & the County Animal Shelter.
+The Shelter is located at 4125 Oak Orchard Rd.
+(State Route 98), in the Town of Barre.

 For Civil Division Fee Scale Information - contact (585) 590-4139 or (585) 590-4142